ujihisa/okta-scim-beta/README.md

 email address.
 This schema can be extended.

 Okta user attributes can be mapped from a source into Okta, and can be mapped from Okta to a target.
-In addition to user attributes and entitlements of an application can also be imported from an application and used during account creation to control fine-grained authorization.
-Examples of these would be role or group-like assignments in the target application.
-If exposed through SCIM, Okta can help manage these users as well and assign the appropriate entitlements during creation and updates.

-Below are the main operations in the SCIM user provisioning lifecycle:
+Below are the main operations in Okta's SCIM user provisioning lifecycle:

 1. Creation of a user account.
 2. Read a list of accounts, with support for searching for a preexisting account.
 3. Update of an account (user profile changes, entitlement changes, etc).
 4. Deactivation of an account.

-In Okta, an application instance is a connector that provides SSO and provisioning functionality with the target application.
+In Okta, an application instance is a connector that provides Single Sign-On and provisioning functionality with the target application.

-SCIM is the protocol supporting the provisioning portion of the logic.

-# Explain process for submitting to Okta

-(FIXME: Fill out this section)

 # Required SCIM capabilities

-There are some requirements for your SCIM API to coordinate with the Okta provisioning lifecycle.
-An important part of your planning process is determining which provisioning features your API can or should support and which do not need to be supported.

 Okta supports provisioning to both SCIM 1.1 and SCIM 2.0 APIs.